hnjm/binta_assistant/README.md

  `python server.py`

 ### running client

- once server runing you have to run client also witch must listening the websocket server that started earlier,note that you can build your application completly in client.py file
+Once server runing you have to run client also witch must listening the websocket server that started earlier,note that you can build your application completly in client.py file

  ---

  Binta is build on Vosk that is an offline open source speech recognition toolkit to look it click here [github Vosk repository](https://github.com/alphacep/vosk-api)